Aitia-IIOT/ah5-docs-java-spring/docs/home/getting_started/docker/docker_aggregated.md

 4) Run `docker compose up -d` command in your cloud folder in order to launch your Local Cloud with default config.

    - _Data persistance_: Named volume for the databases will be created automatically into docker's default volume location.
-   - _System configuration_: Configuration files will be synced automatically from the container to the host's file system (bind mount) under to `<your-cloud-folder>/<arrowhed-system-folder>/config`.
+   - _System configuration_: Configuration files will be synced automatically from the container to the host's file system (bind mount) under the `<your-cloud-folder>/<arrowhed-system-folder>/config`.
 Examlple:

 ```
 MyArrowheadCloud/